ImperialOctopus/custom-cal/design/dog_cal/Content.md

 ### Samoyed

+The Samoyed was bred to hunt, herd reindeer, and haul sledges.

+A distinguishing feature of the breed is the tail which curls up and is held touching its back.
+They have a dense, white, double-layered coat.

 ## Utility

 The utility group contains breeds bred for a purpose not included in any of the other groups.

 ### Bulldog

+Bulldogs were originally used in bull baiting but since its outlawing in 1835 they have become

+They have wide heads and shoulders and a protruding lower jaw.
+Their coats are short and can be anywhere from white to red.

 ### Poodle